- Pemphigus foliaceus in cats: causes, diagnosis and treatment

 Monitoring and regular examinations

 Treating pemphigus foliaceus in cats requires a careful and often individualized approach.
-By combining different treatment options and continuous monitoring, symptoms can be controlled and the quality of life of affected cats can be significantly improved.
+By combining different treatment options and continuous monitoring, symptoms can be controlled and the quality of life of affected cats significantly improved.
 Close contact with the veterinarian and regular follow-up care are essential to achieve the best possible results.

 Overview diagram